Acetyl-L-Carnitine

 Clinical Considerations

-Well tolerated.
-May have mild blood-thinning effects — relevant for patients on anticoagulants.
+Well tolerated at therapeutic IV doses.
+May have mild anticoagulant-adjacent effects — relevant for patients on warfarin or similar anticoagulants.
 A clinical assessment is required.

 Medical Disclaimer: The information on this page is for general educational purposes only and does not constitute medical advice.
 All treatments are administered by qualified, trained healthcare providers.
 Formulations are developed and overseen by our supervising physician.
 A clinical consultation is required before any IV therapy commences.
 IV therapy is not a substitute for professional medical diagnosis or treatment.